SystemsGenetics/granny/docs/users_guide/modules/apples/starch_rating.rst

    "``--analysis starch``", "Indicates you want to run the starch analysis."
    "``--input``", "The directory where the segmented images of apple cross-sections, stained with iodine are kept."

-Similar to the segmentation step, when you specific the ``--input`` argument, you can drag and drop the folder where the cross-section images from the segmentation are stored.
+Similar to the segmentation step, when you specify the ``--input`` argument, you can drag and drop the folder where the cross-section images from the segmentation are stored.
 This will be the ``segmented_images`` folder created during the `segmentation` step.
 For example if the results from segmentation are in this location  ``/home/johns_smith/demo/results/segmentation/2024-07-11-23-34/segmented_images`` then your command line will look like the following:

 .. code:: bash